KGharib/Analysing-and-Predicting-King-County-House-sales/README.md

 <br><br>

 ### Questions:
-1. Which price are the most houses being sold and bought at and furthermore which price range has most activity and demand?
+- Which price are the most houses being sold and bought at and furthermore which price range has most activity and demand?
-2. which location/zipcode has most demand?
+- which location/zipcode has most demand?
-3.What is the relation between sqft_living and price?
+- What is the relation between sqft_living and price?
 ### Model